-- A statement of the objectives to be achieved; - A statement explaining the cultural heritage value or interest of the district; - A description of the heritage attributes of the Heritage Conservation District; - Policy statements, guidelines and procedures for achieving the stated objectives and managing change in the district; and, - A description of the alterations or classes of alterations that are minor in nature and that the owner of property may carry out or permit to be carried out without obtaining a permit.
+- A statement of the objectives to be achieved; - A statement explaining the cultural heritage value or interest of the Heritage Conservation District; - A description of the heritage attributes of the Heritage Conservation District; - Policy statements, guidelines and procedures for achieving the stated objectives and managing change in the Heritage Conservation District; and, - A description of the alterations or classes of alterations that are minor in nature and that the owner of a property in a Heritage Conservation District may carry out or permit to be carried out without obtaining Council approval.
 The interior of buildings or structures is excluded.

-The preparation of a Heritage District Plan would involve the preparation of policy, guidelines and recommendations in terms of alterations and additions, recommendations on landscaping, land use, building design and visual environment.
-The Heritage District Plan would contain policies and guidelines for use by Council and property owners within the Heritage Conservation District boundary to assist with the maintenance and protection of the Heritage Conservation District and of properties within the district.
-The Heritage District Plan would also include provisions with respect to:
+The preparation of a District Plan involves the preparation of policies, guidelines and recommendations in terms of alterations and additions, landscaping, land use, building design and visual environment.
+A District Plan contains policies and guidelines for use by Council and property owners within the District Area boundary to assist with the maintenance and protection of the Heritage Conservation District and of properties within the district.
+A District Plan includes provisions with respect to:

-- Defining the roles and responsibilities of various parties in implementing the Heritage District Plan including the role and responsibility of Council, staff, neighbours and Heritage Oshawa; - Implementing the Heritage District Plan's recommendations and proposals; and, - Developing a strategy for maintaining the Heritage District Plan and monitoring its effectiveness.
+- Defining the roles and responsibilities of various parties in implementing the District Plan including the role and responsibility of Council, staff, neighbours and Heritage Oshawa; - Implementing the District Plan's recommendations and proposals; and, - Developing a strategy for maintaining the District Plan and monitoring its effectiveness.